dominicusmento/CSharpTradFriLibrary/README.md

     // when connecting to your gateway every other time controller.ConnectAppKey(appSecret.PSK, "ApplicationName");

-    // you can also use it like this if you don't mind saving and reusing the original gateway secret /*
-    var controller = new TradfriController("GatewayName", "GatewayIP");
-    controller.Connect("GatewaySecret");
-    */

     GatewayController gatewayController = controller.GatewayController;
     var devices = await gatewayController.GetDeviceObjects();